billerickson/integrate-convertkit-wpforms/readme.txt

 [WPForms](http://www.shareasale.com/r.cfm?u=402581&b=834775&m=64312&afftrack=convertkit%2Dplugin&urllink=)' simple drag-and-drop form builder allows you to create new forms with ease and its clean, modern code makes customizations a snap.
 This integration also works with the free version, [WPForms Lite](https://wordpress.org/plugins/wpforms-lite/), but I highly recommend purchasing the full WPForms for the valuable premium features and support.

 Please support the development of this free plugin by using the affiliate links above.

+If you are having issues with ConvertKit not receiving your submissions, you can enable logging and share that data with ConvertKit support.
+Go to WPForms > Tools > Logs, check "Enable logging", and enable it for "Providers".
+Once enabled, any form submission that is processed by this plugin will also store the ConvertKit API response in WPForms > Tools > Logs.

+I recommend that you only enable logging for as long as necessary to debug your issue, then disable logging so you don't fill up the database with unnecessary logs.

 == Installation ==